SivaCse/angular-indepth/README.md

     - Used to manage Data (Section 111)
     - A service is a normal typescript class
     - Angular DI injects the service
-    - Need to tell angular to privide a service, how to create it
+    - Need to tell angular to provide a service, how to create it
     - set in components provider property to use the service
         - @Component({providers}) or @NgModule({providers}) => global level
     - In Component